Unique Wedding Ceremony Ideas: 27 DIYs + Wedding Ceremony Songs and Outline

 3. Boldly demand attention.
 It can be difficult to get the room, rightfully full of bustling energy, to settle down for a speech.
 Confidently begin speaking.
 Any faltering or nervousness in your voice will go easily ignored.

-- TIP: Even if you're not a loud speaker, really belt out an "Excuse me, everyone!" or "Can I have everyone's attention please?" when you get up there.
+TIP: Even if you don't usually talk loudly, really belt out an "Excuse me, everyone!" or "Can I have everyone's attention please?" when you get up there.
 DO NOT CLINK A GLASS WITH YOUR FORK.
 That is the universal request for the bride and groom to kiss, and that will be distracting!

 Maid of Honor Speech Examples